Ashland, Oregon: Government

 Ashland has a council-manager government since a Charter Amendment was passed by the voters in a Special Election in May 2020, (changing the form of government from Mayor/Administrator).
 It consists of a city manager, a mayor, and six council members.
 The mayor and council members are elected by the city's voters to serve staggered four-year terms.

 Julie Akins, after serving a partial term as a city councilor, was elected as mayor in 2020.
 On January 23, 2023, she announced her resignation effective January 27.
-On February 7, the council unanimously elected Tonya Graham to served the remainder of Akins' term.
+On February 7, the council unanimously elected Tonya Graham to serve the remainder of Akins' term.

 Pam Marsh, a Democrat from Ashland, represents Ashland and all of Oregon House District 5 in the state legislature.
 As part of Oregon Senate District 3, Ashland is represented by Democrat Jeff Golden.
 At the federal level, Cliff Bentz, a Republican, represents Ashland as part of Oregon's 2nd congressional district in the United States House of Representatives.
 Ron Wyden and Jeff Merkley, both Democrats, serve the state of Oregon in the United States Senate.

-Historically, Ashland has been something of a political outlier in southwest Oregon.
+Historically, Ashland has been a political outlier in southwest Oregon.
 In the presidential election of 1860, Ashland favored Abraham Lincoln while its neighbors strongly preferred pro-slavery candidates.
 In the early 1900s, Ashland voters supported women's suffrage and prohibition, generally out of step with the rest of the region.
-In more recent elections, liberal Ashland has supported tax levies and environmental regulations opposed by voters elsewhere in Jackson and nearby counties.
+In more recent elections, Ashland has supported tax levies and environmental regulations opposed by voters elsewhere in Jackson and nearby counties.
 Critics sometimes refer to the city as the People's Republic of Ashland.